-[#] Our Company has, in consultation with the BRLMs, allocated up to 60% of the QIB Portion to Anchor Investors on a discretionary basis.
-One-third of the Anchor Investor Portion was reserved for domestic Mutual Funds, subject to valid Bids received from domestic Mutual Funds at or above the Anchor Investor Allocation Price.
-For further details, please see "Issue Procedure" on page 368 of this Prospectus.
+[#] Our Company may, in consultation with the BRLMs, allocate up to 60% of the QIB Portion to Anchor Investors on a discretionary basis.
+One-third of the Anchor Investor Portion shall be reserved for domestic Mutual Funds, subject to valid Bids being received from domestic Mutual Funds at or above the Anchor Investor Allocation Price.
+For further details, please see "Issue Procedure" on page 367 of this Red Herring Prospectus.

-Subject to valid Bids being received at or above the Issue Price.
+^{##} Subject to valid Bids being received at or above the Issue Price.